 At Harvey Kruse, Dave Roth has developed experience litigating matters in Michigan state and federal courts and has received favorable results for his clients, which have included successfully drafting and arguing various motions for summary disposition in numerous courts and obtaining favorable settlements.
-Dave has experience defending various civil matters, including auto negligence claims, no-fault claims, insurance coverage disputes, 1983 excessive force claims, and claims brought under the Elliott-Larsen Civil Rights Act and Whistleblower Protection Act.
-As an associate attorney at Collins & Blaha P.C., Dave represented Michigan school districts before the Teacher’s Tenure Commission and in litigation of labor arbitrations before the American Arbitration Association, and also conducted investigations of employee misconduct, including complaints of harassment and hostile work environment.
+Dave has experience defending various civil matters, including auto negligence claims, no-fault claims, insurance coverage disputes, premises liability claims, 1983 excessive force and other constitutional rights violations claims, and employment claims brought under the Elliott-Larsen Civil Rights Act and Whistleblower Protection Act.
+As an associate attorney at Collins & Blaha P.C., Dave represented Michigan school districts before the Teacher’s Tenure Commission and in litigation of labor arbitration before the American Arbitration Association, and also conducted investigations of employee misconduct, including complaints of harassment and hostile work environment.
 As an Assistant City Attorney, Dave represented the City of Flint in various employment matters including defense of claims brought in State Court for discrimination under the Elliot-Larsen Civil Rights Act, Constructive Discharge, the Whistleblower Protection Act, and administrative hearings before the Michigan Department of Civil Rights and the Equal Employment Opportunity Commission.

 Dave grew up in Northville, Michigan.
 After attending college and law school in East Lansing, he moved to Grand Blanc.
 In his spare time, Dave enjoys reading about history, weightlifting, and spending time with his wife and two young sons.

 - Insurance Defense

 - Employment Law